1 - Rules

 3 - Players

-- 3.1 - Boys Cat E and F. - The maximum number of players per team is 26 and the minimum is 16 players.
-Maximum 5 leaders, minimum 3 leaders per team.
+- 3.1 - Boys Cat E - The maximum number of players per team is 22 Maximum 4 leaders, minimum 2 leaders per team.

-- 3.5 - We recommend that all players use the same shirt number throughout the tournament.
+- 3.4 - All players must use the same shirt number throughout the tournament.

-- 3.7 - On 9-a-side competitions, no team may use more than 16 players in a match.
+- 3.6 - On 9v9competitions, no team may use more than 16 players in a match.

-- 3.8 - On 7-a-side competitions, no team may use more than 14 players in a match.
+- 3.7 - On 7v7 competitions, no team may use more than 14 players in a match.

-- 3.9.3 - The substitutions must be made within the technical area of the team, or, if there is not a defined area, on the center line of the field.
+- 3.8.3 - The substitutions must be made within the technical area of the team or, if there is not a defined area, on the center line of the field.

 4 - Playing Period